sakhi05/Interactive-City-Relocation-Dashboard/README.md

+# Group10 Livability Analysis Dashboard

+This project presents a data-driven dashboard evaluating the livability of U.S. states using key indicators such as happiness, taxation, climate, and environmental factors.

-**Insights from the Dashboard:**
+## 📊 Insights from the Dashboard

-**Happiness and Well-being:**
-California leads in overall happiness scores, indicating strong performance in emotional and physical well-being, community engagement, and work environment.
-States like Massachusetts and Hawaii also rank high, reflecting supportive environments and strong public services.

-**Tax Considerations:**
+### 🧘 Happiness and Well-being
+States like **California**, **Massachusetts**, and **Hawaii** score highest in total happiness.
+These scores reflect strong emotional and physical well-being, vibrant communities, and favorable work environments.

+### 💵 Tax Considerations
-States such as Alaska and Florida stand out for low or zero state tax rates, making them financially appealing, especially for retirees or those seeking minimal tax burdens.
-In contrast, states like California and New York have higher combined tax rates, which may affect disposable income despite offering better amenities.
+- **Alaska** and **Florida** offer low or zero state tax rates, making them financially attractive—particularly for individuals aiming to maximize disposable income.

-**Climate Preferences:**
-Arizona and California report high average temperatures and significant annual sunlight, making them attractive for individuals who prefer warmer, sunnier climates.
-On the other hand, states like Alaska exhibit low average temperatures and less sunlight, appealing to those who enjoy cooler conditions.
+- **California** and **New York** impose higher combined tax rates, which may be offset by broader services and amenities.

+### ☀️ Climate Preferences
+- **Arizona** and **California** enjoy high average temperatures and substantial annual sunlight—ideal for those who favor warm, sunny climates.
+- **Alaska** features lower temperatures and reduced sunlight exposure, catering to those who prefer cooler, more temperate environments.

-**Extreme Weather and Environmental Conditions:**
+### 🌪️ Extreme Weather and Environmental Conditions
-States in the southern belt (e.g., Alabama, Arkansas) experience higher counts of extreme weather events, which could pose safety or insurance considerations.
-Conversely, northern states generally see fewer such events.
+- Southern states such as **Alabama** and **Arkansas** report a higher number of extreme weather events, a consideration for risk-averse residents.
+- Northern and coastal states often face fewer weather-related disruptions.

-**Trade-Offs in State Selection:**
+### ⚖️ Trade-Offs in State Selection
-Each state has its unique mix of happiness, tax policies, climate, and environmental risks.
-For example, while California scores high on happiness and sunlight, it also has high taxes.
-Alaska offers low tax rates but comes with colder weather and fewer sunny days.
-These dynamics suggest that individuals must balance financial, emotional, and lifestyle factors when deciding where to live.

-**Context & Further Analysis:**
-This dashboard integrates various KPIs—ranging from tax rates to happiness metrics and weather patterns.
-It provides a comprehensive view of U.S. state-level livability, helping individuals tailor their decision-making to align with personal or family priorities, such as financial stability, climate comfort, and emotional well-being.
+No single state ranks best across all categories:
+- **California** excels in well-being and sunshine but has high taxes.
+- **Alaska** offers tax advantages but colder, darker climates.
+- **Arizona** balances moderate taxes and high sunlight with mid-range happiness scores.

+These trade-offs highlight the need for personalized decision-making based on one's values and lifestyle goals.

+## 📁 Dataset Overview

+The data includes metrics such as:
+- Total Happiness Score
+- Emotional and Physical Well-Being
+- Community and Environment Rank
+- Work Environment Rank
+- State and Local Tax Rates
+- Combined Tax Rates
+- Climate (Temperature, Precipitation, Sunlight)
+- Extreme Weather Events

+## 📌 Conclusion

+The **Group10 Livability Analysis Dashboard** provides a comprehensive overview of what it means to live well across U.S. states.
+Whether your priority is financial savings, well-being, climate, or environmental stability, this tool helps visualize and compare what each state offers.

+## 📎 File Contents

+- `Group10 Dashboard.xlsm` – Main dashboard file with all datasets and visualizations
+- `README.md` – Project summary and interpretation of insights

+---

+*Built with Excel and powered by public datasets to supp*